seomoz/moz_nav/README.md

      `development`, a non-minified stylesheet will be used.
 Note that in a rails context, you shouldn't have to set this; MozNav smartly figures it out based on the value of `Rails.env`.
+   * `asset_path_prefix`: Can be set if the app is not served from the root.
+Will prefix all assets with this path.

 4. Use the provided RSpec shared example group to test compliance with the MozNav gem.
 Example: